Cray-HPE/docs-csm/operations/network/external_dns/External_DNS_csi_config_init_Input_Values.md

 The `cmn-external-dns` value is the IP address that DNS queries under the combined system-name.site-domain values need to be delegated.

-This will be the shared IP address for `services/cray-externaldns-coredns-tcp` and services/cray-externaldns-coredns-udp services, which must be an IP address in the `customer_management_static_metallb_address_pool` subnet defined in the `csi config init` input.
-See [Customer Access Network (CAN)](../customer_access_network/Customer_Access_Network_CAN.md) for more information.
+This will be the shared IP address for `services/cray-dns-powerdns-cmn-tcp` and `services/cray-dns-powerdns-cmn-udp` services, which must be an IP address in the `cmn-static-pool` subnet defined in the `csi config init` input.
+See [Customer Accessible Networks](../customer_accessible_networks/Customer_Accessible_Networks.md) for more information.

-Changing this value requires updating the `loadBalancerIP` value of the `services/cray-externaldns-coredns-tcp` and `services/cray-externaldns-coredns-udp` services.
+Changing this value requires updating the `loadBalancerIP` value of the `services/cray-dns-powerdns-cmn-tcp` and `services/cray-dns-powerdns-cmn-udp` services.

 Input for `csi config init`: